corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/cordapps/api-flows.md

 * You never receive a message back.
 In the current design, the flow is paused until the node’s owner kills the flow.
 * Instead of sending a message back, the counterparty throws a `FlowException`.
 This exception is propagated back to you.
 You can use the error message to establish what happened.
-* You receive a message back, but it’s of the wrong type.
+* You receive a message back, but it is of the wrong type.
 In this case, a `FlowException` is thrown.
 * You receive back a message of the correct type.

 If `FlowLogic` calls `receive` or `sendAndReceive`, `FlowLogic` is suspended until it receives a response.